-A local mental health charity has been helping to make environmental improvements to the landscape around Northumberland’s biggest port.
+A mental health charity has helped with an environmental makeover of the landscape around Northumberland’s largest port.

-Service users from Blyth Star Enterprises’ Stakeford Nurseries have been planting trees and shrubs at the Port of Blyth’s South Harbour as part of a new landscaping maintenance contract.
+Blyth Star Enterprises’ Stakeford Nurseries service users have been busy with planting trees and shrubs at the Port of Blyth’s South Harbour, thanks to a new landscaping maintenance contract.

-The commercial contract forms part of the work carried out by the mental health charity under the remit of its ‘Next Steps’ project, which aims to provide its service users who have participated in the horticultural training programme taught at Stakeford Nurseries with volunteering experience in community-based environments.
+A contract forming part of the work which the mental health charity has carried out, thanks to their, ‘Next Steps’ project, provides users, who have taken part in a horticultural training programme at Stakeford Nurseries, with experience in community-based volunteer environments.

 Tom Chaplin, PR and communications manager at Port of Blyth, said: